 My work is often of landscapes, sometimes of people, sometimes close up.
 I don't have any set subject material; it just depends where I happen to be.
 I often am in Vermont, which I consider to be a very lucky blessing in my life.
 The photo, a print, is its own thing, apart from the external situation, its own evocation of an emotional realm apart from the so called reality in front of the camera.
 My goal is to align the original situation and the end result, always connecting to the world and light from which it came but also respecting that something else happens in the made-photograph.

 Beyond being inspired by Buddhist art, I am practicing it.
 I have meditated for years, though not yet enough.
-Still the worldview and the experience that is the fruition of my practice and study can't help influence and transform my vision.
-I used to say more about this, and maybe in the future I'll say even less.
+The worldview and experience, the fruition of my dharma practice and study can't help influence and transform my vision.
+Really a lot of my work is about mind, not landscape.
+Landscape just provides material.